Comment on this post to suggest an agenda item for future CFR meetings.

 As an example, it is vitally important that research focused sundry funds remain intact and untaxed.
 These sundry funds have become the lifeline for departmental chairs and investigators to provide a safety net for researchers when grant monies wax and wane.
 They are often tapped for maintenance, repair and replacement of aging and new equipment.
 They serve as a source for development of new ideas for the generation of new proposals.
 Requiring investigators or their Chiefs to spend down their sundry portfolio yearly could have a detrimental impact on their ‘rainy day’ funds, ultimately eliminating one of the primary security mechanisms offered to primary investigators here at MGH.

-Looking to the future, it is likely that the PhD steering committee will need to have a formalized and well-recognized status within the hospital.
-Unbeknownst to many MGH leadership and researchers, the PhD steering committee has already made amazing inroads in refining and retooling the MGH enterprise.
+Looking to the future, the CFR will have a formalized and well-recognized status within the hospital.
+Past work by this committee has already made amazing inroads in refining and retooling the MGH enterprise.

 We propose the following action items:

-The PhD steering committee will continue to have vital roles in leadership at MGH including representation on ECOR, the ORCD, and representatives active in the Research Institute.
+The CFR will continue to have vital roles in leadership at MGH including representation on ECOR, the ORCD, and representatives active in the Research Institute.